AyeshaNasirWebDeveloper/Nike-Shoes/shoes/README.md

 **🎯 Project Vision**
 <br>

-Welcome to the Nike E-Commerce Store, a sleek, modern online shopping platform built to redefine your experience with Nike products.
-This website, powered by Next.js, ensures a fast, responsive, and user-friendly interface that caters to both sneakerheads and casual shoppers.
+<p>Welcome to the Nike E-Commerce Store, a sleek, modern online shopping platform built to redefine your experience with Nike products.
+This website, powered by Next.js, ensures a fast, responsive, and user-friendly interface that caters to both sneakerheads and casual shoppers./p>

 <h3>🔑 What Makes This Project Stand Out?</h3>
 ⚡ Built with **Next.js** 15 for unmatched speed and seamless server-side rendering.<br>